Functional Consistency across Retail Central Bank Digital Currency and Commercial Bank Money: Architecturally Significant Use Cases and Key Capabilities

-In order to evaluate the suitability of the design options, we now present some architecturally-significant use cases and the key capabilities that support them.
-Note that (i) we focus on the digital pound and commercial bank money in our use cases, and (ii) we do not elaborate some of the use cases for commercial bank money (such as opening an account) as they have established solutions.
+\changess{To evaluate} the suitability of the design options, we now present some architecturally significant use cases and the key capabilities that support them.
+Note that \changess{ we focus on the digital pound and commercial bank money in our use cases, and we do not elaborate some of the use cases for commercial bank money (such as opening an account) as they have established solutions.}